ctb/titus-blog/src/2018-rumen-metagenome-in-brief.md

 ### Q: How were the Illumina genomes assembled?

-Each of 282 rumen samples were sequenced fairly shallowly with Illumina (~24-140m 2x150bp reads), and individually assembled.
+Each of 282 rumen samples were sequenced fairly shallowly with Illumina (~24-140m 2x150bp reads).
 Then each sample was assembled and binned independently.
+In addition, six "batches" of samples were assembled together, in order to recover lower-abundance genomes.

-My opinion: I bet that (lots) more genomes could be extracted from this sequencing data set using co-assembly techniques, although we might also run afoul of strain confusion (ask me about this comments :) so I think both single-sample assemblies and multi-sample co-assemblies are a good idea.
+In the first version of this blog post, I had not see the co-assembly step & Mick corrected me on twitter; see comments.
+Mick also said (in another tweet linked in the comments) that they were unable to assemble all 282 samples together, due to limitations in MEGAHIT.

 ### Q: How were the Nanopore assembled genomes affected by the shallower coverage of the Nanopore data?